Catered Weddings: A few tips to remember

 Catered food can also represent a theme.
 Take, for example, a ceremony set amidst a 19th century Orlando or Ft.
 Lauderdale mansion.

 Imagine your vows exchanged in one of the first churches built on American soil, and your reception held in a historic manor home dating back to the early 1900’s.

 Your wedding photographer chooses as a backdrop one of many locations overlooking the lily ponds.
 The covered porch of a local Bed and Breakfast awaits your wedding night above the canopy of a lush, green garden.
-The night air is scented with foliage grown from seeds that date back to medieval Europe, transferred here like treasures hidden inside people’s shoes, socks and urns.
-Your chef can concoct foods that evoke memories of days when the wealthy travelled to the new world accompanied by their personal cook, valet, butler and hand maiden.
+The night air is scented with foliage grown from seeds that date back to medieval Europe, transferred here like treasures hidden inside people’s shoes, socks, and urns.
+Your chef can concoct foods that evoke memories of days when the wealthy traveled to the new world accompanied by their personal cook, valet, butler, and handmaiden.

 Most of the local buildings are run by people who are happy to accommodate wedding parties.
-Chapels and inns in Central and South Florida hosts many catering businesses that specialize in wedding receptions.
-Their service includes food, beverages, all set-up and clean-up activities, the staff required to do this, and a full service of tables, chairs, linens, china, glassware, and flatware.
-Most places have in their arsenal of supplies, a tent to protect your guests and to shelter the offerings from the rays of the sun and any stray rain drops.
+Chapels and inns in Central and South Florida host many catering businesses that specialize in wedding receptions.
+Their service includes food, beverages, all set-up, and clean-up activities, the staff required to do this, and a full service of tables, chairs, linens, china, glassware, and flatware.
+Most places have in their arsenal of supplies, a tent to protect your guests and to shelter the offerings from the rays of the sun and any stray raindrops.

 Tips to remember:

 · Determine the type of foods you want to have served, the more food you add the most it will cost.